landonconover/Proportional-Grids/README.md

 		   -moz-box-sizing: border-box;
 				box-sizing: border-box; }

-Classes are then used on each column to determine which proportion is taken at which break point:
+Classes are then used on each column to determine which proportion is taken at which breakpoint:

 	<div class="grid-wrap">
 		<div class="grid-col bp1-col-one-half bp2-col-two-thirds">